Better Off Dead: World Premiere Reviews

 If I gave any more plot details, I’d spoil it.
 Suffice to say that the ‘bombs’ falling on and around Archy have darkly hilarious consequences, some effected by his publisher, Jason Ratcliffe.
 There are several digs at southerners in the play, but none more overt than in the mouth of Algy’s sickeningly smooth and brutal publisher, played by Laurence Pears.
 Pears stands tall and ignorant in his slickness and inhumanity.
 It’s a compliment to say that he gives a repulsive performance.

-Better Off Dead, Ayckbourn has achieved the remarkable feat of dramatising and staging for a live audience the workings of a writer’s mind.
+In Better Off Dead, Ayckbourn has achieved the remarkable feat of dramatising and staging for a live audience the workings of a writer’s mind.
 He takes the audience on a theatrical journey to reveal something of how an author’s imagination channels life experiences and emotions into the relatively safe realm of fiction.
 Coming from this major playwright, it rings true.
 I have one little niggle, only mentioned because Ayckbourn’s technical direction is meticulous: I do wish the laptop, almost a character itself, had functioned more realistically.

 Ayckbourn is a grand master of theatre.
 Yet again, he has blended the multiple elements of playwriting and direction to make an organic whole, richer than the sum of its parts.
 Better Off Dead is a deeply satisfying entertainment, full of wit, wisdom and irony but most notably, it’s a work of great humanity which left me thinking.
 I’m still pondering the question posed in some of the publicity: Are fiction, misunderstandings and mistaken identity closer to the truth than they should be?